chinnawant/DLP-scirpt-e2e-drawdown/README.md

 ### Managing Error Logs

-The `clear_error_log.sh` script is automatically called when an error occurs in the ktb-drawdown script.
+The `clear-error-log.js` script is automatically called when an error occurs in the scripts.
 However, you can also run it manually:

 ```
-./clear_error_log.sh
+node clear-error-log.js
 ```

 Or using the Makefile: